Volunteer

 Occasional Opportunities

-We generally have two annual Saturday projects that involve just a few hours of volunteer time.
-In April we celebrate Earth Day with beach and roadside clean-ups at selected areas in the park.
-In September we participate on Public Lands Day by helping with planting or maintenance projects in conjunction with park personnel.
+There are generally two annual Saturday projects that involve just a few hours of volunteer time.
+In April, Earth Day is celebrated with beach clean-ups at selected areas in the park co-sponsored with the Center for Coastal Studies in Provincetown.
+In September, we participate in the National Park Service-wide Public Lands Day by helping with planting or maintenance projects in conjunction with park personnel.
 At other times we respond to National Seashore needs as requested.

-For more information, or to volunteer for a specific opportunity, please contact the Friends via email at info@fccns.org
+For more information, or to volunteer for a specific opportunity, please contact us via email at info@fccns.org

 To volunteer directly for the Park, visit the Cape Cod National Seashore